westerntoad/tcss343-vid-analysis/script-draft-1.md

 While two Megabytes is a perfectly reasonable amount of space to require for a lookup table, we unfortunately now have a new problem.
 When returning our masked bits, the possible configurations in which the spaces are occupied is spread across the entire 64-bit range of our masked blocker bitboard.
 The solution to this problem is through the use of a hashing algorithm!
 In essence, a hashing algorithm takes a *key* (our masked blocker-bitboard) and returns the *value* associated with that key (our destination squares).
 What the algorithm itself does is turn our key into an index with a smaller size.
 In our case, this allows us to flatten out our input into a size manageable enough to store in a table.

-What is of utmost importance to use when generating our moves is speed.
+What is of utmost importance to us when implementing our hashing algorithm is speed.
 In order to ensure the speed of our lookups in our table, we must be certain that, when flattening (also called hashing) our key into an index within the table, that index does not match any other indices within that table.
-When this happens, it is called a collision; and, while no the end of the world, does have additional space and time implications within our move generation algorithm.
+When this happens, it is called a collision; and, while not the end of the world, does have additional space and time implications within our move generation algorithm.
 If we were to make a single hashing function in which we are certain there will never be any collisions with other values, it is called a *perfect* hashing function.
-In our application, this is actually a very feasible result.
+In our application, this is actually a very feasible expectation.

 Our hashing function can actually be summarized into a single line of pseudocode.